Key challenges include lack of school spaces, teachers not adequately trained, language barriers and limited access to psychosocial support

 UNICEF promotes the rights and wellbeing of every child, in everything we do.
 Together with our partners, we work in 190 countries and territories to translate that commitment into practical action, focusing special effort on reaching the most vulnerable and excluded children, to the benefit of all children, everywhere.

-For more information about UNICEF and its work for children, visit www.unicef.org/eca
+Visit this link for more information about UNICEF and its work for children

 As the leading inter-governmental organization in the field of migration, IOM works closely with our partners to promote orderly, safe, regular and responsible migration that benefits individuals and communities in countries of origin, transit and destination.

 For more information about IOM, visit the International Organization for Migration

 For more information on this topic, please contact: